Maxine Waters: Iraq War

 Waters voted against the Iraq War Resolution, the 2002 resolution that funded and granted Congressional approval to possible military action against the regime of Saddam Hussein.
 She has remained a consistent critic of the subsequent war and has supported immediate troop withdrawal from Iraq.
-Waters asserted in 2007 that President George W. Bush was trying to "set [Congress] up" by continually requesting funds for an "occupation" that was "draining" the country of capital, soldier's lives, and other resources.
+Waters asserted in 2007 that President George W. Bush was trying to "set [Congress] up" by continually requesting funds for an "occupation" that was "draining" the country of capital, soldiers' lives, and other resources.
 In particular, she argued that the economic resources being "wasted" in Iraq were those that might provide universal health care or fully fund Bush's "No Child Left Behind" education bill.
 Additionally, Waters, representing a congressional district whose median income falls far below the national average, argued that patriotism alone had not been the sole driving force for those U.S. service personnel serving in Iraq.
 Rather, "many of them needed jobs, they needed resources, they needed money, so they're there".
 In a subsequent floor speech, she said that Congress, lacking the votes to override the "inevitable Bush veto on any Iraq-related legislation," needed to "better [challenge] the administration's false rhetoric about the Iraq war" and "educate our constituents [about] the connection between the problems in Pakistan, Turkey, and Iran with the problems we have created in Iraq".
 A few months before these speeches, Waters cosponsored the House resolution to impeach Vice President Dick Cheney for making allegedly "false statements" about the war.

 Personal life

-Waters' second husband, Sid Williams, played professional football in the NFL and is a former U.S. ambassador to the Bahamas under the Clinton administration.
-They live in Los Angeles' Windsor Square neighborhood.
+Walter is married to Sid Williams, who is her second husband.
+Williams is a former United States ambassador to the Bahamas during the Clinton administration and retired professional American football player for the National Football League.
+They live in the Windsor Square neighborhood of Los Angeles.

-In May 2020, during the COVID-19 pandemic, Waters confirmed her sister, Velma Moody, had died of the virus, aged 86.
+During the COVID-19 pandemic in May 2020, Waters confirmed her sister, Velma Moody, had died of the virus at the age of 86.